Psychiatric Service Dog · ADA Guide

 • The disability does not substantially limit any major life activity

-Does complicated grief qualify for a PSD in Michigan?
+Does complicated grief qualify for a Psychiatric Service Dog under the ADA?

-Complicated grief (prolonged grief disorder) can qualify under the ADA in Michigan when it substantially limits major life activities.
+Complicated grief (prolonged grief disorder) can qualify under the ADA when it substantially limits major life activities.
 Simple bereavement typically does not qualify — the condition must be clinically impairing.

 How is complicated grief different from normal grief for PSD purposes?